Process Validation and Regulatory Affairs (Medical, L9, 60 ECTS)

 Each 5 credits will normally equate to approximately 100 Total Learning Hours.
 Total Learning Hours includes the time you spend in class (lectures, tutorials, practical elements) and the time you spend completing work outside of college.
 The balance between these two varies by discipline, and by level of study.
 You should bear in mind that the workload will increase at particular times e.g. when assignments are due.

-As assessments will be mainly industry based, learners are required to engage with industry and industry representatives in various cross disciples through continuous assessment and industry-based projects.
+As assessments will be 100% Continuous Assessment and mainly industry based, learners are required to engage with industry and industry representatives in various cross disciples through continuous assessment and industry-based projects.
 This will prepare learners to be industry ready and apply the transferable skills gained through module content, industry engagement, and strengthened by industry-based assessments.

 Students will be assessed on their learning by a variety of strategies including: